Opening Story

 Exponential

-Correct!
-An exponential trendline best describes this data.
-The overall trend of the data is increasing and represents change over time.
+A quadratic trendline best describes this data.
+The overall trend of the data is a u-shaped parabola.

 Which type of trendline best fits this data?